the0bone/3D_printing_link_collection/README.md

 # Collection of Links for 3D printing

-Useful for beginners as well sometimes for advanced priners.
+Useful for beginners as well sometimes for advanced printers.

 ## Resources for free 3D Model files for printing
 https://thangs.com